-Surgery is the most common and effective treatment for hammertoes.
-After surgery, your doctor will likely recommend custom orthotics, proper shoes, and a plan to reduce the amount of time spent in high heels.
+Surgery is the most common and effective treatment for hammer toes.
+After surgery, your doctor will likely recommend custom orthotics, proper shoes, and a plan to reduce the time spent in high heels.

-While wearing high heels is common and many women will not easily give it up, you can reduce the amount of time you wear them.
-Wear a pair of comfortable shoes as you travel to work or an event and change once you arrive.
+While wearing high heels is common, and many women will not easily give it up, you can reduce the time you wear them.
+Wear comfortable shoes as you travel to work or an event and change once you arrive.
 Wear heels with a height capacity of 2 inches when possible.
-Also, consider the amount of time you will be walking in the shoes.
+Also, consider how long you will be walking in the shoes.

 Our Skilled NYC Podiatrist Can Provide Hammer Toe Treatment